MaxAltena/SM-Wryte/README.md

-# WriteUp
+# Wryte

-WriteUp is een app waar je dagelijks een scenario krijgt waar je over begint te schrijven.
+Wryte is een app waar je dagelijks een scenario krijgt waar je over begint te schrijven.

-WriteUp is an app that gives you a scenario daily to get you started with writing.
+Wryte is an app that gives you a scenario daily to get you started with writing.

 ## Contributors